F3EST/F3Tennis/README.md

 To perform inference with an already trained model, use `python3 test_f3tennis.py <model_dir> <frame_dir> -s <split> --save`.
 This will output results for 3 evaluation metrics (event-wise mean F1 score, element-wise mean F1 score, and edit score).

 ## Data format
-Each dataset has plaintext files that contain the list of event types `events.txt` and sub-class elements: `elements.txt`
+Each dataset has plaintext files that contain the list of event types `events.txt` and elements: `elements.txt`

 This is a list of the event names, one per line: `{split}.json`